Life OS · · 10 min read

 The people who get this best aren't other founders.
 They're elite athletes.

-Phelps estimates 80% or more of Olympians go through this.
-The International Olympic Committee's own data backs him up—about a third of elite athletes suffer from anxiety and depression during their careers, and over a quarter experience severe mental health problems when their career ends.
+Phelps estimates 80% or more of Olympians go through some version of this.
+The International Olympic Committee's own data backs him up: about a third of elite athletes suffer from anxiety and depression during their careers, and over a quarter experience severe mental health problems when their career ends.

 The parallel to founders is almost exact.
 Years of intense focus on a single goal.
 An identity completely wrapped up in performance.
 And then an abrupt transition that nobody prepared them for.